Operating microscope: In dentistry

 In dentistry, an example of a procedure which commonly uses an operating microscope would be endodontic retreatment, where the magnification provided by the operating microscope improves visualisation of the anatomy present leading to better outcomes for the patient.
 It has been suggested that the well-focused illumination and magnification should be part of a standard of care in endodontic therapy.
 However, a Cochrane review did not find any studies that met the inclusion criteria to confirm or dispute the hypothesis; therefore suggesting further research.

+Operating Microscop in Dental implantology has its roots in the mid-20th century.
+The Swedish physician Per-Ingvar Brånemark is credited with introducing the concept of osseointegration – the bonding of titanium with bone – and he developed the first modern titanium dental implants in the 1960s.
+His pioneering work transformed how missing teeth are replaced and earned him the title "father of modern dental implantology".
+Over time, implant surgery evolved to address more complex cases (sinus lifts, ridge augmentation, etc.), and clinicians sought ways to make these procedures less invasive and more precise.

+In recent years, the operating microscope has become an important tool in implant dentistry.
+In 2008–2010 Dr. Behnam Shakibaie was the first to systematically describe and publish the use of the dental operating microscope for implant and bone reconstruction procedures.
+His team developed new microsurgical implant techniques that minimize tissue trauma.
+By 2024 Shakibaie's group had published multiple papers setting "new world records" in implant microsurgery, highlighting how magnification can improve precision and reduce patient recovery time.
+A recent review of the literature confirms a clear trend toward microscope-assisted periodontal and implant microsurgery, citing dozens of studies on minimally invasive implant procedures under magnification.
+In short, dental implant surgery today often incorporates an operating microscope to achieve finer control, especially in esthetic zones or complex bone grafting cases.

 Other procedures

 Surgical microscopes are used in anastomosis procedures carried out to join blood vessels in vascular surgery.

 Surgical microscopes are often used for the insertion of the Tympanostomy tube particularly in pediatric cases.